Fraud & Scams

-Because of the uncertainty many of us are feeling due to the coronavirus (COVID-19), scammers are viewing this time as an opportunity to capitalize on people’s fears and vulnerabilities.
-There’s no reason to panic, but you should be vigilant and take the appropriate, if not additional, precautions to ensure you and your finances remain secure.
+To this day, scammers are viewing the coronavirus (COVID-19) as an opportunity to capitalize on people’s fears and vulnerabilities.
+There’s no reason to panic, but you should be vigilant and take the appropriate if not additional, precautions to ensure you and your finances remain secure.

-We understand people may want to support local businesses and individuals who have been impacted by the coronavirus.
-However, it is important to verify the legitimacy of organizations and individuals to protect your personal information and accounts.
-Scammers are targeting victims by impersonating charities, medical professionals and health authorities.
+We understand people may want to support local businesses and individuals, however, verifying the legitimacy of organizations and individuals to protect your personal information and accounts is important.
+Scammers are targeting victims by impersonating charities, medical professionals, and health authorities.

-Here is a list of additional COVID-19 scams that have recently surfaced:
+Here is a list of possible COVID-19 scams:

-- Treatment scams: Scammers are offering to sell fake cures, vaccines and advice on unproven treatments for COVID-19.
+- Treatment scams: Scammers are offering fake cures, vaccines, and advice on unproven treatments for COVID-19.

 - Provider scams: Scammers are contacting people by phone and email, pretending to be doctors and hospital staff who have treated a friend or relative for COVID-19.
 They are then demanding payment for that treatment.

 - Charity scams: Scammers are soliciting donations for individuals, groups, and areas affected by COVID-19.